SkepticMystic/breadcrumbs-docs/Views/Codeblocks.md

 show-attributes?: EdgeAttribute[]
 ```

-Show specific [[Reference#Edge Attributes|edge attributes]] about each item in the result.
+Show specific [[Concepts#Edge Attributes|edge attributes]] about each item in the result.
 By default, none are shown.

 _Example_: `show-attributes: [field, source]`